 Description: <string>

 Definition: This parameter contains the name (or names) of Back-channel Protocol(s) that the model supports.
 This parameter tells the model which Back-channel Protocol is being used for the training process.
 The BCI_Protocol defines the back-channel message files and BCI data contained therein that is read and/or generated by each call to each executable model.

-BCI_Protocol must be present if the model supports any BCI protocol

 Usage Rules: Both the transmitter and receiver for a given channel must have identical settings for the BCI_Protocol parameter for link training to be enabled.
 Both the transmitter and receiver for a given channel must have GetWave_Exists = True for link training to be enabled.

+BCI_Protocol must be present if the model supports any BCI protocol

-Other Notes: A BCI_Protocol may be private, published, or approved by IBIS.
+Other Notes: A BCI_Protocol may be private, published, or approved by the IBIS Open Forum.
 This approval process is explicitly not stated in this specification, and left to the IBIS Open Forum to decide.

-BCI_Protocol names beginning with “IBIS” are reserved for future protocols adopted and published in this specification.
+BCI_Protocol names beginning with “IBIS” are reserved for future protocols adopted and published.
 Names for private and independently-specified published protocols should contain character strings sufficiently unique to avoid conflicts with other independently-named protocols.

 Example:

-(BCI_Protocol (Usage In)(Type String)(Value "XYZ_Private_1")
+(BCI_Protocol (Usage In)(Type String)(Value "Company_xyz")

-(Description "This Device supports Back-channel Protocol ‘XYZ_Private_1’."))
+(Description "This Device supports Back-channel Protocol Company_xyz.
+For private protocols, we suggest that the name should begin with a company name to help keep private protocol names unique.
+Protocols officially adopted by the IBIS Open Forum would begin with IBIS."))

 Parameter: BCI_ID